Here's A 10-Second Guide To What Traders Are Talking About This Morning

-Dave Lutz of JonesTrading has the top topics about which traders are talking about today:
+From Dave Lutz at JonesTrading, here’s what traders are talking about this morning:

-Good Morning!
-US Futures are starting in the red, with Russell underperforming again — as Global Growth concerns were not abated last night, with German economic confidence in current conditions plunging in as worries about Russian sanctions mounted (Rouble to new lows as the cease-fire comes under pressure overnight) — and Doves retreated in China after news that foreign direct investment fell sharply last month.
-Alibaba lifts range to $US66-$68, up from $US60-$66, and today should wrap the bulk of the “fundraising” for the IPO.
-Overseas, the FTSE is losing 80bp in good volume, and Sterling is lower as polls continue to illustrate the Scottish vote is on a knife-edge.
-The DAX is off 40bp, while we are seeing decent volume in the EU periphery markets as PIIGS yields are rising — and French Equities are not stressed about France’s socialist government facing its second confidence vote in less than six months around 1pmET.
-Japan was under pressure after their 3day weekend as Banks retreated We cannot discount the impact of China’s shoddy data over the weekend causing the “Global Growth” retreat yesterday, and that may continue today — with the Shanghai Composite losing 1.8% in 1.5x normal volume — Industrials, Tech, Energy were all hit for ~4% in Shenzhen.
-That, coupled with RBA minutes hit the A$ to 6M lows overnight.
+US Futures are following global upside, with Russell Minis up 50bp as the “growth” trade continues.
+We will be on the lookout for mean reversion from yesterday’s ETF allocation trades (SPY > IWO / TLT > SPY / VGK > EZU – and a rebound in Energy –> XLE, IYE, XLU) unless the allocation bleeds into today.
+All of the global upside driven from stronger Chinese Services PMI, and headlines that Russia and Ukraine reach a “permanent ceasefire” in eastern Ukraine.
+The rouble is bouncing from record lows against the $US, and Micex is up 2%+.
+Volumes are better in Europe, with the DAX gaining 1.3% on 75% heavier volume than the last week.
+Over in Asia, the Nikkei gained 40bp and near Jan peaks as Abe reshuffled his cabinet – China data propels HK to biggest gain in a year — Sensex gained as the temperature in Pakistan cooled off — While Aussie finished in the red, weighed down by the Miners.
+Despite Rates higher, risk-embracement is lifting the EEM 1.5% early.

-The Oil complex is back under pressure (key upside leadership group y’day), with Brent only momentarily bouncing from the roll-over of the October contract ahead of WTI storage data the next 24 hours.
-Part of the Selloff must be blamed on Fed Concerns, as many key groups (Biotech, Internet, Smallcaps) had recovered towards pre “Yelloff” heights when Janet called out overvaluation.
-Tightening fears (along with China) have been weighing on Emerging Markets — The FTSE Emerging equity index is on course for its longest run of losses in more than 10 years.
-Keep an eye on that “Policy Sensitive” 2YY, it’s been getting gappy to the upside lately, adding nearly 20bp in 4 weeks.
-Commodity players also remain focused on the crowded short in Grains and Beans — Corn and Wheat had big upside reversal days yesterday, and are jumping 1%+ again this AM.
-Scheduled catalysts today include PPI at 8:30, Fed’s Hunter Speaks on Community Banking at 10, we have the week’s largest POMO at 11.
-Today is expiry of the current VIX contract as well.
+The 10YY in the US continues its upward climb, gaining 4bp and testing 3week highs.
+Bund 10YY up 4bp as well, and the EUR is gaining against the $US ahead of ECB tomorrow and the Yen still near 1Y lows into the BOJ Friday.
+Keep an eye on Sterling into the BOE tomorrow, we saw heavy capital flows leave London yesterday on the Scottish independence poll.
+Gold is staging a small bounce after yesterday’s smack, while Copper is under pressure on an investigation of the power grid in China.
+We are seeing Ukraine stress reversing, as Wheat and Palladium are getting hit, while Oil is catching a lift after yesterday’s smackdown.
+Catalyst Calendar gets thick today — Brazil PMI at 9, at 10 we get the Bank of Canada Rate Decision along with US Online Help Wanted Index and Factory Orders.
+We have a small POMO at 11, and the Federal Reserve Beige Book at 2.
+We will be getting monthly auto sales figures throughout the session ahead of API Crude data tonight.

 Business Insider Emails & Alerts